renalreg/ukrdc-nuxt/ARCHITECTURE.md

 This directory contains Javascript plugins that you want to run before mounting the root Vue.js application.

 More information about the usage of this directory in [the documentation](https://nuxtjs.org/guide/plugins).

+<a name="utilities"></a>

+## UTILITIES

+This directory contains Javascript functions that are not bound to Vue components.
+For example, frequently-used functions for data parsing.

 <a name="components"></a>